Terraflock·Entropis·Ntrop·Xentrop

 PURPOSE

-Maintains critical dynamics under sensory load
+Maintains target dynamics under load

 EM5-VISVisual Processing